Canarys-Bootcamp/Bootcamp-labs/labs/4-valet-migrate.md

 cd Valet
 ```

-Try to run `valet` by typing the below.
+Try to run `actions-importer` by typing the below.
 ```
-gh valet
+gh actions-importer
 ```

 It should now output the valet commands that are available: